GrzegorzKozub/toys/README.md

   - Color Temp: User with RGB at 98 100 100 when Wide Gamut or 6500K when sRGB
   - Gamma: 2.2

-TFT Central provided `pg32ucdm.42.icm` ICC profile was created for brightness at 42 (120 nits) and RGB settings at 98 100 100 with uniform brightness enabled.
+TFT Central provided `pg32ucdm.42.icm` ICC profile was created for brightness set to 42 (120 nits), RGB settings at 98 100 100 and uniform brightness enabled.

-PG32UCDM got returned due to an aggressive VRR flickering during load screens and framerate dips when G-Sync was enabled.
-The only viable mitigation was to set the refresh rate to 60 Hz before launching a game.
+PG32UCDM got returned due to aggressive VRR flickering during load screens and framerate dips when G-Sync was enabled.
+Mitigation options were to either disable VRR or set the refresh rate to 60 Hz before launching a game.

 ### Keyboard settings